 - a.
 Courses.
 To continue in the graduate program, the student must maintain a B- average for each term.
 Advancement to candidacy requires the successful completion of the program listed under "Core Courses" above.
-Alternatively, if the student has taken equivalent courses elsewhere, he or she must prove competency in these areas through an oral examination in each subject. - b.
+Alternatively, if the student has taken equivalent courses elsewhere, he or she may prove competency to the instructor of the equivalent course at the Institute and request a waiver of the required course. - b.
 Oral Candidacy Examination.
 The student will prepare a brief presentation on a topic in his or her proposed area of research.
 The core of the examination is based on the student's course work and how it is related to the topic of the presentation.
-This examination should be taken no later than the end of the student's second year of residence. - Research Competence.
+This examination should be taken no later than the end of the student's second year of residence. - c.
+Research Competence.
 The student must have a doctoral research adviser, and must have completed at least 18 units of MS 200.